nhsbsa/nhsbsa-digital-playbook/src/design/interaction-designer/beta.md

 During beta, the focus is on reducing risk while refining and optimising the service to better meet the needs of users and stakeholders.

-Beta focuses on the service moving rom ideas and prototypes into a working usable product or service.
-It builds on what was leaened in discovery and alpha and prepares the service for real-world use and eventual live release.
+Beta focuses on the service moving from ideas and prototypes into a working usable product or service.
+It builds on what was learnt in discovery and alpha and prepares the service for real-world use and eventual live release.

 There are two phases within beta:
 - private beta, being a limited release to a sample group of real users to test the service in a controlled way